garrandall/popular-music-data/tracks/i-found-love-the-party.md

 This time love is mine

 Yea
-Ooh la la la la la
+Oh la la la la la
-Ooh la la la la la-la
+Oh la la la la la-la

-Ooh, he's got me acting crazy
+Oh, he's got me acting crazy
 Like a girl thats never been kissed before
 He's got the look of just the guy
 That i've been waiting for
-Oh oh, i tell you
+Oh oh, I tell you

 I found love this time
 Nobody's gonna steal it away